lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 `int pte_huge(pte_t pte)`

-[pte_huge()][pte_huge] determines whether the specified PTE entry is marked huge, i.e. whether the physical page it refers to is huge.
+[pte_huge()][pte_huge] determines whether the specified PTE entry is marked huge (2MiB on x86-64), i.e. whether the physical page it refers to is huge.

+Typically this will be a PMD that is cast to a PTE.

 This simply checks the `_PAGE_PSE` (i.e. huge page) flag.